-State statute, 49-4-403, requires the formation of a multidisciplinary treatment team in every case in which a petition alleging child abuse or neglect is filed.
+W. Va.
+Code §49-4-403, requires the formation of a multidisciplinary treatment team in every case in which a petition alleging child abuse or neglect is filed.

 The purposes of the multidisciplinary treatment team are to: assess; plan; implement; and, monitor a comprehensive, individualized service plan for children who are victims of abuse or neglect and their families.